stalela/stalela-docs/docs/40-ops/security.md

 # Security

-Standards for secrets, access, PCI scope, and PII handling in Storo.
+Standards for secrets, access, PCI scope, and PII handling in Stalela.

 ---